 Slice the mangoes in 1/4 thick slices!

-It just takes practice to figure out where the pit is. the pit is sort of flat, rather than egg-shaped, so you'll get more flesh of some parts of the mango than others.
+It just takes practice to figure out where the pit is. the pit is sort of flat, rather than egg-shaped, so you will get more flesh of some parts of the mango than others.

 Then chop the mango slices up into 1/4 inch (.5 cm) or smaller cubes.